-Moreover, 5G aims to deliver intelligence directly to network’s edge, exploiting the emerging paradigms of Network Functions Virtualisation (NFV) and Edge Cloud Computing (ECC).
-In particular, 5G targets at offering rich virtualisation and multi-tenant capabilities, not only in term of partitioning network capacity among multiple tenants, but also offering dynamic processing capabilities on-demand, optimally deployed close to the user.
-Furthermore, the Small Cell (SC) concept, will be enriched in the context of 5G with virtualization and edge computing capabilities, so as to support improved cellular coverage, capacity and applications for homes and enterprises, as well as dense metropolitan and rural public spaces in a dynamic and flexible manner.
+Moreover, 5G aims to deliver intelligence directly to the network edge by exploiting the emerging paradigms of Network Functions Virtualization (NFV) and Edge Cloud Computing (ECC).
+In particular, 5G targets at offering rich virtualization and multi-tenant capabilities, not only in term of partitioning network capacity among multiple tenants, but also offering dynamic processing capabilities on-demand, optimally deployed close to the end-user.
+Furthermore, the Small Cell (SC) concept will be enriched in the context of 5G with virtualization and edge computing capabilities, so that to support improved cellular coverage, capacity and applications for homes and enterprises, as well as dense metropolitan and rural public spaces in a purely dynamic and flexible manner.

-The potential benefits from such a combined approach of Network Virtualization, Edge Computing and Small Cells with the aim of improving network management, trigger the interest of Communications Service Providers (CSPs) such as Mobile Network Operators (MNOs), Mobile Virtual Network Operators (MVNOs) and Over-The-Top (OTT) content and service providers, by generating the emerging of new business models and allowing them to gain an extra share in the network market by pursuing emerging business models.
+The potential benefits from such a combined approach of Network Virtualization, Edge Computing and Small Cells with the aim of improving network management, trigger the interest of Communications Service Providers - CSPs (such as Mobile Network Operators (MNOs), Mobile Virtual Network Operators (MVNOs) and/or Over-The-Top (OTT) content and service providers), by generating the emerging of new business models and allowing them to gain an extra share in the network market by pursuing emerging business models.

 Correlation between the above conceptual approach and AI-based tools may be the “key issue” for a variety of factors that could ensure the proper development and exploitation of 5G telecommunications infrastructures in modern economies!